Japan slammed by torrential rain as tropical storm nears | Science-Environment

 Japan slammed by torrential rain as tropical storm nears

-Parts of Japan were slammed by torrential rain on Friday as Tropical Storm Mawar neared, prompting authorities to advise over a million people to evacuate, though no injuries were reported.
-(2400 GMT), nearly half of that in one hour, NHK public broadcaster said.
-Though heavy summer rains are not uncommon in Japan, June is unusually early for a typhoon-type storm to near the islands.
+Parts of Japan were slammed by torrential rain on Friday as Tropical Storm Mawar neared, with authorities advising more than a million people to evacuate, many flights and other transport cancelled and power outages in thousands of homes.

 - Country: